New credentials are helping holders make career and industry changes like MBAs have for years

 To register for the ISSP-SA and/or ISSP-CSP exams, candidates should visit the “Apply for Exam” page on ISSP’s website.
 Tests can be scheduled at one of more than 900 centers in 120 countries, or taken via an online proctoring system.
 Study tools, including guides for both exams and flashcards designed to help candidates prepare for the ISSP-SA exam, are available for purchase from ISSP.
 In addition, several ISSP Education Partners offer test preparation courses for the ISSP-SA exam.

 ISSP is following the internationally recognized ISO 17024 standard in development of the Sustainability Professional Credential program.
 ISO 17024 sets out globally recognized criteria for creating a credential program for individuals.
 Adhering to the ISO 17024 standard ensures that the ISSP credentials will provide a global benchmark for sustainability professionals and industry-recognized credentials that can be carried across national borders.

-The International Society of Sustainability Professionals (ISSP) is the world's leading professional association for sustainability professionals.
-ISSP is a member-driven association committed to moving the profession of sustainability forward by leading the design and delivery of sustainability professional credentials, and by building strong networks and communities of practice.
-Webinars, online courses, a sustainability educational certificate, sustainability professional’s body of knowledge, special reports, resource directories and salary surveys are just a sampling of the rich content offered to members.
-Formed in 2007, ISSP boasts over 1,000 members from every region of the world. https://www.sustainabilityprofessionals.org/sustainability-professional-certification/application
+The International Society of Sustainability Professionals (ISSP) is the world’s leading professional association for sustainability professionals.
+ISSP is a member-driven organization, committed to moving the profession of sustainability forward by building strong networks and communities of practice and defining professional excellence with internationally-recognized credentials for sustainability professionals.
+Webinars, online courses, regional networking meetings and chapters, a sustainability professional body of knowledge, special reports, and resource directories are just a sampling of the rich content offered to members.
+Formed in 2007, ISSP boasts over 1,000 members from every region of the world. https://www.sustainabilityprofessionals.org